How Much Should You Pay Yourself as a Small Business Owner

 First, the cash stays in the company, and the funds are used to keep it running and, additionally, to pay for investments required to achieve its goals.

-Second, only the money that isn't needed by your business is available to be distributed.
-It is called free cash flow.
+This excess cash is called free cash flow.
 It is the amount of money that is left over after paying for your company's ongoing operations (cash from operations) and investments (capital expenditures).

 How to Calculate the Amount of Money You Can Safely Take Out to Pay Yourself